aorczyk/gas-sql-abstract/README.md

 # Google Apps Script SQL Abstract
 Library helps working on Google Spreadsheet as on database.
+Inspiration was Perl module [SQL::Abstract](https://metacpan.org/pod/SQL::Abstract).
+- First row in sheet is reserved for columns headers.
-The query is not text but Java Script structure.
-First row in sheet is reserved for columns headers.
+- The query is not text but Java Script structure.
+- Ability for serializing and deserializing data.
-Module loads data from sheet by method getValues() (returns objects ex. if value in cell is date, returns Date object, etc.).
-Inspiration was Perl module [SQL::Abstract](https://metacpan.org/pod/SQL::Abstract)
+- Module loads data from sheet by method getValues() (returns objects ex. if value in cell is date, returns Date object, etc.).

 ## SqlAbstract object
 Pure object.